 You may be able to talk down the credit rating issue with some landlords.
 A tenant’s credit rating in 3 years may look very different than it does now, so credit ratings shouldn’t be used if they’re only being used to discriminate.
 The best approach for landlords is to attract good renters strategically, review rent payment history and employment record, and ask good questions to draw a better picture of applicants.

-See more on what ManageCasa can do for your company.
+See more on what ManageCasa can do for your rental business.